swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

 ## Introduction
 Markview Memebership current has three execellent Features: **custome style, footnotes**, and **slides.**

 To be able to use membership, user need to sign up the memebership plan through paypal.
 Membership has 15 days trial period for free.
+Membership fee is $10 (USD) for 6 months.

 ## Join Membership Steps
   1. In Markview extension [option page](chrome-extension://ckaohobfbknbdldnafchijkpmfkncdml/options.html),